kutaslab/fitgrid/docs/source/index.rst

 form :math:`\beta_0 + \beta_1 X_1 + \ldots + \beta_n X_n + e` and
 their role in modeling EEG and other types of time-series data.

-The `fitgrid` package exposes the multichannel time-series modeling computations via an API that uses the standard ordinary least squares and mixed effects regression modeling formulas of Python (`patsy` [Smith2020]_, `statsmodels.formula.api` [SeaSkiPer2010]_) and R (`lm` [R2020]_, `lme4::lme4` [BatesEtAl2015]_, `lmerTest` [KuzBroChr2017]_) and returns the results as tidy dataframes so that researchers can conduct this type of modeling efficiently, informatively, and reproducibly with familiar tools in scripted data analysis workflows (see :ref:`fitgrid_reports`).
+The `fitgrid` package is intended for researchers with a basic working knowledge of scientific computing in Python.
+It provides access to the multichannel time-series regression modeling computations with one line of code and the familar ordinary least squares (OLS) and linear mixed-effects regression (LMER) modeling formulas shared by Python and R (`patsy` [Smith2020]_; `lm` [R2020]_, `lme4::lmer` [BatesEtAl2015]_).
+The fit results across time and channels are available on demand and returned as tidy indexed `pandas.DataFrames` with one line of code and the same syntax used to access results in a single fit object.
+These interfaces allow researchers to conduct this type of modeling flexibly, efficiently, informatively, and reproducibly with familiar tools and minimal programming in Python data analysis workflows.

 For a summary of the problem `fitgrid` solves, why it is worth solving, and how it is solved, see the :ref:`why_fitgrid`.
 The :ref:`getting_started` section outlines and illustrates the `fitgrid` analysis workflow with executable examples.
-The :ref:`user_guide` provides additional information about specific topics.
-The :ref:`examples_gallery` contains executable vignettes using `fitgrid` with experimental EEG recordings and NOAA tide and atmospheric observations that may be downloaded as Python scripts or Jupyter notebooks.
-The :ref:`api` is a complete listing of `fitgrid` classes, methods, attributes, and functions.
+The :ref:`user_guide` provides additional information about specific topics including how the OLS models are fit in Python `statsmodels` [SeaSkiPer2010]_ and the LMER models are fit in R (`lme4::lmer`, `lmerTest` [KuzBroChr2017]_) via `pymer4` [Jolly2018]_ under the hood.
+The :ref:`examples_gallery` contains executable `fitgrid` vignettes with simulated data, experimental EEG recordings, and NOAA tide and atmospheric observations.
+The examples can be downloaded as Python scripts or Jupyter notebooks thanks to `sphinx-gallery
+<https://sphinx-gallery.github.io/>`_.
+The :ref:`api` is a complete
+listing of `fitgrid` classes, methods, attributes, and functions.
+The :ref:`bibliography` includes :ref:`references` and :ref:`fitgrid_reports`.

 .. image:: ../source/_static/fitgrid_overview.png